milofultz/tinybrainfans/wiki/Programming/C/c.md

 printf("%2d F = %2d C", fahr, celsius); /* prints "100 F = 37 C" */
 ```

+You can also use `%.*s` to consume two arguments: the number of chars, and the string pointer to target[12].

 #### getchar(), putchar(x)

 `getchar` will resolve to a character from stdin, and `putchar(x)` will put the value of `x` in stdout.